webix-hub/gitbook-webix-jet/details/subviews.md

 ### 2. App Inclusion

 App is a part of the whole application that implements some scenario and is quite independent.
 It can be a subview as well.
-By including apps into other apps, you can create high-level appications.
+By including apps into other apps, you can create high-level applications.

 ```js
 /* views/form.js */